 • Completed Work: Lawsuits over issues from past completed jobs.
 (Add-On)

-Contractor Liability Limits: Most contractors start with $1 million per occurrence/$2 million aggregate.
+Contractor Liability Limits: Most contractors start with $1 million per occurrence/$2 million aggregate (maximum total amount the policy will pay in a policy period, no matter how many claims).
 Experts recommend at least $1 million in liability coverage.
 As your business continues to grow, it is worth exploring higher limits or an umbrella policy to offer additional liability protection.

 Contractor Liability Premiums: Premiums will typically fall between 1-3% of annual revenue.
 Our summarized quote data below shows how this average premiums from leading carriers changes by State.
 These average premiums are specific to contractors.